-I am Assistant Professor at the Faculty of Mathematics at the University of Vienna.
+I am Associate Professor at the Faculty of Mathematics at the University of Vienna.

 I work in kinetic theory applied to the study of emergent phenomena in biology, medicine and social sciences using partial differential equations, probability, numerical simulations and modelling.